thutahw/tp/docs/UserGuide.md

 **Q:** Do I have to manually save any data?

 **A:** No. Baymax saves your data to the hard disk automatically after any command that changes data.

+**Q:** How do I transfer my data to another computer?

+**A:** Baymax automatically saves all your data in a folder named `data` in the same directory as the application.
+ You can copy and transfer the `data` folder into the same directory as Baymax on your other computer and Baymax will automatically load your data upon launching Baymax.

+**Q:** What do I do if I marked an appointment as `done`/`missed` wrongly?

+**A:** Unfortunately, the current version of Baymax does not have the `undo` features yet to help you change it back to `upcoming`.
+You will need to delete that appointment and add it back again.
+However, if you wish to change `done` to `missed` and vice versa, you can use the `missed` command and `done` command respectively.

 ---------------------------------------------------------------------------------
 ## 7. Command Summary